-Every other week the EFG staff will be defining a gaming term that is either confusing or ill-defined.
-Please leave a comment with any terms you are confused by and we will try to include them in future editions!
+Every week the EFG staff will be defining a gaming term that is either confusing or ill-defined.
+Please leave a comment with any terms you find confusing and we will try to include them in future editions!‘

 What do you think?
 Sound off in the comments and let us know your thoughts!

 Make sure to keep your eyes on Engaged Family Gaming for all of the latest news and reviews you need to Get Your Family Game On!

 Subscribe to our Newsletter!

 Subscribe to our Podcast!